OlGe404/microk8s/README.md

 ansible-galaxy collection install -r requirements.yaml
 ```

-To install microk8s and start, run:
+To install microk8s, run:
 ```bash
 ansible-playbook install-microk8s.yaml
 ```

-After the installation is done, you should reboot your machine.
+When the installation is done, reboot your machine.
 Afterwards you can query the Microk8s API via:

 ```bash
 m8sk get pods --all-namespaces